DonHulieo/lua-style-guide/README.md

 <!-- markdownlint-configure-file { "no-inline-html": { "allowed_elements": ["details", "summary"] } } -->
 # FiveM Lua Style Guide

-The style documentation for all `don` resources, helping maintain consitent & readable codebases.
+The style documentation for all `don` resources, helping maintain consistent & readable codebases.

-This document is a work in progress, and is subject to change.
+This document is a work in progress and is subject to change.
 If you have any suggestions, please feel free to open an issue or a pull request.

 ## Table of Contents